almenke/laravelapihelp/README.md

   }
   ~~~~

-9. To call the login from the API client (Laravel 5.3) we need to add a route to the api.php file.
+9. To call the login from the API client in Laravel 5.3 we need to add a route to the api.php file.
 In the new 5.3 we do not have to prefix with api in the routes because Laravel automatically routes api prefix requests through the api.php route file.
 However, if we wanted to ad a version level to the URI then we need to prefex with that version.
 To start out I did not add a version level for the v1 code.
 I figured I could start adding the version level in routes when that becomes an issue.
 The new route for login is as follows.

  ~~~~
  Route::post('/login', 'Auth\LoginController@login');